abir4u/AndroidBasics/app/src/main/java/com/abir/androidbasicpart1/devguides/002_integrate_api.md

 }
 ```

-### Part 4: Define the main Composable in the existing API Integration screen
+### Step 4: Define the main Composable in the existing API Integration screen
 This composable will contain the tab buttons, expandable sections, and non-editable
 text fields.